anishjha93/zerocode-wiki/When-JSON-Path-Matching-returns-value-or-values-as-an-array.md

 ## Introduction
-When JSON path is used for finding one or more dynamic elements in an array, it always returns the matching result as an array.
+When Jayway JSON path is used for finding one or more dynamic elements in an array, it always returns the matching result as an array.
 This means even it finds just one matching element, it returns that element as an array.

 This makes it difficult to reuse that `leaf element` as a single field or single value.